Children will often connect two events that are not really related and then form negative beliefs about themselves.

 In the middle childhood years, your child’s efforts to establish himself on the industry vs. inferiority scale may create some erroneous beliefs that can carry on through the rest of his life.
 One or two moments of rejection can be combined to the belief that, “Nobody likes me,” or “I am not worthy of love.”
 The middle childhood years are an important time to continue the message that you love your child, and he is worthy of love.
 Have discussions whenever you see your child upset.
 Ask what happened at school, with friends, or even with you that caused this feeling.
 Try to discover if your child is making a negative belief about himself like, “I’m stupid,” and counter that belief with your love and your belief in the opposite, and supply ample evidence to convince him.
 In addition, point out that everyone has strengths and weaknesses and there are many ways to be happy and successful in life.

-You can learn more about helping your child mature emotionally by clicking on the Shop navigation bar above, then on Complete Books and Chapters to see your options.
+You can learn more about helping your child mature emotionally by clicking here to see your options starting at under a dollar.